 Step 2: Consume the secure file in your build

-Your secure files will be automatically consumed by tools that are expecting them.
+Your secure files are automatically consumed by tools that are expecting them.

 2a.
 Consume in your custom build scripts.